Irelande Douze Pointe: Eurosong 2008

-Eurosong 2008 was the national final format developed by RTÉ in order to select Ireland's entry for the Eurovision Song Contest 2008.
+Eurosong 2008 was the national final format developed by RTÉ in order to select its entry for the Eurovision Song Contest 2008.
 The competition was held on 23 February 2008 at the University Concert Hall in Limerick.

 On 4 November 2007, RTÉ opened a submission period where artists and composers were able to submit their entries for the competition until 23 January 2008.
 Artists were also required to submit details regarding the performance or staging details of their entries.
 At the closing of the deadline, 150 entries were received.
 The competing entries were selected based on criteria such as the suitability of the song for Eurovision, quality of the performer, experience of the performer and stage appeal of the entry, by a five-member jury panel.
 The six finalists were announced on 3 February 2008 and the songs to be performed by the finalists were presented on 21 February 2008 during The Derek Mooney Show broadcast on RTÉ Radio 1.